 #1 Google search

 Finally nothing beats Google search.
-Anytime you get stuck as a BA and you need some help, let’s say you're searching for a particular template, just do a Google search.
-Anyone who learns to leverage Google will be a Super BA.
+Anytime you get stuck as a BA and you need some help, say you're searching for a particular template, just do a Google search.

 About LN Mishra